firedrakeproject/firedrake/demos/extruded_continuity/extruded_continuity.py.rst

 steady-state distribution of a passive tracer carried by a fluid with velocity field :math:`\vec{u}`.

-We apply an upwind DG method, as we saw in the previous example.
+We apply an upwind DG method, as we saw in the :doc:`previous example <demos/DG_advection.py>`.
 Denoting the upwind value of :math:`q` on interior facets by :math:`\widetilde{q}`, the full set of equations are then